 The hotel is located about 0.5 mile from Harrogate train and bus stations.

 Below is the accommodation featured on this holiday across all departure dates.
 Please refer to the Itinerary for more detail about each night's accommodation for each departure date.

-We stay at the three star Crown Hotel situated in the heart of the charming old town of Harrogate.
+We stay at the four star Crown Hotel situated in the heart of the charming old town of Harrogate.
 Just a few minutes walk from the Turkish Baths, Royal Pump Rooms, Betty's Tea Rooms and Valley Gardens.
 The hotel has created a contemporary environment which complements its historic architecture.
 The hotel has 114 individually styled bedrooms, each with its own unique charm.
 A range of modern amenities are available as well as 24 hour room service, complimentary Wi-Fi, tea and coffee making facilities.

 This is a Grade 5 moderate holiday which includes full day walks with moderate amounts of ascent and descent.
 The paths are mostly good, but there may be some steep and rough ground.
 Walks will last up to 6 hours and could involve as much as 750m of ascent and descent.
 Some walks will be less demanding but equally rewarding.
 See the 'Proposed Itinerary' for more information.

 Local Transport Costs

 All local transport costs in conjunction with the advertised activity programme are included in the holiday cost.
 There may be occasions where additional visits or excursions are added to enrich your experience, these will be paid for locally by you if you choose to participate.
 Local transport can be a mix of private hire coaches, taxis, local buses and ferries depending on the itinerary.

 A range of local excursions and activities may be available to book at your destination through a local operator.
 We have no involvement in such activities or excursions which are not run, supervised or controlled in any way by us.
 Your contract will be with the local activity supplier and we accept no responsibility for their actions or omissions.